darctur/datarodsexplorer/docs/DREUserGuide.md

 _**Demo Step 9:**_ **With the year-on-year comparison still in the time series graph, click &quot;View Raw Data from NASA in New Tab…&quot; button below the map frame.
 Pick ASCII, Plot, or NetCDF** , _to see DRE open new tabs for each time series graph currently plotted_. **Click on the &quot;layer cake&quot; icon in upper-right of the plot frame**. _This shows the downloadable image and tabular formats.
 These latter outputs will not provide much, if any, metadata.
 Best to use View Raw Data &gt; ASCII or NetCDF if you need the metadata.
 If you only see one new tab open instead of one for each time series plot, you may need to add apps.hydroshare.org as an exception to your browser&#39;s Popup Blocker._

-_**Demo Step 10:**_ _If you don&#39;t have a user account on HydroShare.org, you must create one before completing this step._ **With any plot in the graph display, click on &quot;Upload to HydroShare&quot; button above the graph.
+_**Demo Step 10:**_ **With any plot in the graph display, click on &quot;Upload to HydroShare&quot; button above the graph.
 Select either ASCII or NetCDF**. _You will see a popup dialog for HydroShare, for entering a title, abstract, and keywords.
 The abstract and keywords are already started for you, but the title is left blank.
-You can finish editing this resource description here, or later in HydroShare._ **Click &quot;Upload&quot; if you have a HydroShare account, or &quot;Close&quot; to cancel the request** _.
+You can finish editing this resource description here, or later in HydroShare._ **Click &quot;Upload&quot;, or &quot;Close&quot; to cancel the request** _.
 An informative message &quot;Creating HydroShare resource…&quot; will appear above the map frame, replaced by a later message &quot;The HydroShare resource was created successfully!
 View it **here**&quot; if all is well.
 Clicking the &quot;**here**&quot; link will take you to the new resource created in HydroShare.
 If your plot was for multiple variables or years being compared, they will all be included as a single resource in HydroShare.
 The default filename assigned to each file identifies the model, variable, and lon-lat coordinates of the time series._

 ---